 - 1. Turn the external source off. - 2.
-Open a faucet inside the vehicle to relieve line pressure. - 3.
+Open a faucet inside the coach to relieve line pressure. - 3.
 Disconnect the hose from the coach. - 4.
+Stick your finger inside the connection and gently press the backflow valve inward to drain any water left in the line. - 5.
 Replace the protective plug back into the threaded collar on the connection.